TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Methodology

 \subsection{Scenario Monitor}

-Once the test scenario script is executed by the simulator, the scenario monitor initiates the recording of the test scenario and logs essential scenario data.
-This data encompasses various parameters such as actor positions, speeds, and steer angles, recorded for each frame.
+Once the test scenario script is executed by the simulator, the scenario monitor initiates the recording of the test scenario, counts the length of running time for the test scenario, and logs essential scenario data.
+Once the ego vehicle controlled by the ADS reaches the destination, the scenario monitor saves the test scenario recording, scenario running time, and scenario data.
+This data includes various parameters such as actor positions, speeds, and steer angles, recorded for each frame.
+If the ADS becomes stuck and cannot reach the destination, the scenario monitor also handles scenario termination when the running time reaches a predetermined timeout limit (60 seconds).
+This limit is calculated based on route lengths and actor speeds, ensuring sufficient time for a properly functioning ADS to reach the destination.

 The test scenario recording is used to check the behavior of the ADSs by our predefined test oracle functions and help analyze the underlying problems of the ADS.
 The logged data is used to generate the test report regarding the following three aspects: (1) \texttt{rule violation}, whether the ADS violates the test oracles; (2) \texttt{collision}, whether the ADS collides with NPC actors or roadside objects; (3) \texttt{timeout}, whether the ADS reaches the destination within the given time limit.

 For identifying \texttt{rule violation}, in~{\tool}, we have implemented test oracle functions for all possible longitudinal oracle elements (e.g., \texttt{yield}) and lateral oracle elements (e.g., \texttt{keep lane}) defined in the DSL.
 These test oracle functions take the logged scenario data as input and respond to whether the ADS under test violates the corresponding test oracle.
 For example, the test oracle function for the lateral oracle \textit{keep lane} will check whether the ADS does not change to other lanes based on position data. \texttt{Collision} and \texttt{Timeout} are checked by the position data of all actors and the duration of the saved test scenario recording respectively.